 Since Bitcoin arrived on the scene in 2009, cryptocurrencies have been gaining in popularity.
-While conceived of as an alternative means of exchange—without the need for government-backed or “fiat” money—today cryptocurrencies are also seen as potential investments.
+While conceived of as an alternative means of exchange—without the need for government-backed (or “fiat”) money—today crypto is also seen as a potential investment.

 Types of Cryptocurrency

-However, there’s no guarantee that any cryptocurrency, no matter how big or popular, won’t just disappear—the assets have no regulated financial or governmental intermediary.
+There’s no guarantee that any cryptocurrency, no matter how big or popular, won’t just disappear.
+These assets have no regulated financial or governmental intermediary.
 When trying to figure out which is the best cryptocurrency for you to invest in, check to see if it’s available on an exchange.

-As a beginner, it makes sense to consider a cryptocurrency you understand, and to think about uses beyond whether it’s a medium of exchange that more people are likely to adopt.
+If you're new to crypto, it makes sense to invest in one that you understand.
+Think about uses beyond whether it’s a medium of exchange that more people are likely to adopt.

-Bitcoin (BTC) kicked off the cryptocurrency revolution when it was created in 2009.
-The original creator remains somewhat of a mystery, but Bitcoin’s unconfirmed founder or founders are known as Satoshi Nakamoto.
+Bitcoin (BTC) kicked off the crypto revolution when it was created in 2009.
+The original creator remains somewhat of a mystery.
+But Bitcoin’s unconfirmed founder (or founders) is known as Satoshi Nakamoto.
 As of May 4, 2021, Bitcoin's market cap is more than $1 trillion.

-Bitcoin makes use of blockchain technology, which allows for peer-to-peer transactions, using a digitized and decentralized ledger.
-The idea is that there is no need for a third party to verify information or act as a clearinghouse.
+Bitcoin makes use of blockchain technology, which allows for peer-to-peer transactions using a digitized and decentralized ledger.
+That means there is no need for a third party to verify information or act as a clearinghouse.

 While Ethereum (ETH) launched in 2015, it was first conceptualized in 2013 by Vitalik Buterin.
-Ethereum uses blockchain technology, but it’s a programmable technology.
-Ethereum is designed to be open-access and provide a variety of applications.
+Ethereum uses blockchain technology, but it’s programmable.
+Ethereum is designed to be open access and provide a variety of applications.

-Indeed, Ethereum’s programmable approach makes it possible to do more than handle money transactions.
-It’s one of the drivers behind “smart contract” technology that allows for various agreements to be executed in a secure manner directly between parties.
-For example, a real estate transaction could be completed using Ethereum without the need for an escrow account.
+The way Ethereum works makes it possible to do more than handle money.
+It’s one of the drivers behind “smart contract” technology.
+This means that various agreements can be executed in a secure manner directly between parties.
+For instance, a real estate purchase could be completed using Ethereum without the need for an escrow account.

 For people who believe in blockchain technology for more than financial transactions, Ethereum may be a good long-term investment.
-This could also be true for those who want to purchase something that is more than a currency,
+This could also be true for those who want to buy something that is more than a currency,

-Launched in 2012, Ripple (XRP) is considered one of the fastest, less expensive, and most scalable decentralized payment settlement technologies.
-Indeed, Ripple settles transactions in three to five seconds, making it faster than Bitcoin, Litecoin, or Ethereum.
+Launched in 2012, XRP by Ripple Labs is one of the fastest and most scalable decentralized payment settlement technologies.
+XRP settles transactions in four seconds, making it faster than other types of crypto.
 The entire focus of Ripple is payment systems.

 It’s important to note that you don’t have to just send XRP coins using this network.
-It’s open-access, and the technology is especially useful for cross-border transactions.
+It’s open access and can be useful for cross-border transactions.
 These can be settled almost instantly without the need for a bank or other intermediary.
-While Ripple is primarily a payments network, there are third parties looking into other uses for its technology.
+While Ripple is primarily a payments network, third parties are looking into other uses for its technology.

 Which Cryptocurrency Is Right for You?

-For the most part, investing in cryptocurrencies is like considering most other asset classes.
+For the most part, investing in crypto is like most other asset classes.
 But there are higher risks that come along with this type of investment.